 Inheritance tax planning in Spain is a complex matter, so please seek legal advice from a qualified lawyer and be wary of anyone advocating property ownership through corporate structures is “always beneficial” – not the case and in fact may be even be counter-productive and a complete waste of money.
 Beware of companies offering bespoke one-trick ponies to circumvent Spanish inheritance tax by offering “100% protection” against it.

-If you fear Spain’s inheritance tax (IHT/ISD) you should first ask for an estimation from a gestoría or law firm before you do anything rash such as setting up a Spanish company or UK limited company to place it on top of the Spanish real estate.
+If you fear Spain’s inheritance tax (IHT/ISD) you should first ask for an estimation from a law firm (we offer a SITAR service) before you do anything rash such as setting up a Spanish company or UK limited company to place it on top of the Spanish real estate.
 Inheritance tax varies widely within Spain’s seventeen autonomous regions (in some it’s not even taxed!).
 Truth is that corporate structures are neither needed nor recommended for the vast majority of people.

 Legal services Larraín Nesbitt Lawyers can offer you

 Please note the information provided in this article is of general interest only and is not to be construed or intended as substitute for professional legal advice.
 This article may be posted freely in websites or other social media so long as the author is duly credited.
 Plagiarizing, whether in whole or in part, this article without crediting the author may result in criminal prosecution.
 VOV.